-UPI Book Publisher (UPIBP) invites the book proposals from all the fields of studies, literary works and it is not restricted to some fields.
+UPI Book Publisher (UPIBP) invites the book proposals from all the subjects/fields of education, literary works and it is not restricted to some fields.
 Our top priority is significance and scientific excellence of the content of book proposal.
 Book publishing is a joint collaboration and effort of author(s) and publisher.
 Author(s) must concentrate on the content of book and no need to concentrate on layout of the book because it is the responsibility of the publisher.

-Subjects or Fields of Publishing
+Subjects (or) Fields of Publishing

-UPIBP invites the book proposals from the teaching faculty, students, doctorates and doctoral students of all the subjects or literary works and it is not restricted / limited to single subject.
+UPIBP invites the book proposals from the teaching faculty, students, doctorates and doctoral students of all the subjects (or) literary works and it is not restricted / limited to single subject.

-The main objective of UPIBP is to encourage the students / working professionals from all the fields of studies by authenticating their scientific / literary work(s) or any lecture notes and spreads throughout the globe for the recognition of their work(s).
+The main objective of UPIBP is to encourage the students/working professionals from all the fields of studies by authenticating their scientific/literary work(s) (or) any lecture notes and spreads throughout the globe for the recognition of their work(s).
 Students, literary writers and working professionals from all the fields of studies are eligible to publish his/her/their lecture notes/thesis/dissertations/any written work at UPIBP.

 Our prime objective is quality, uniqueness and scientific significance of book proposal(s), therefore, we follow the double blind peer review for reviewing the book proposals and it will make the success of scientific publishing.
-Submitted manuscripts are also evaluated for plagiarized material by high quality plagiarism software(s) and if, the book proposal contains plagiarized material more than the acceptance limit (20%), then the same will be communicated to the author(s) for revision of proposal.
+Submitted manuscripts are also evaluated for plagiarized material by high quality plagiarism detection tools and if, the book proposal contains plagiarized material more than the acceptance limit (20%), then the same will be communicated to the author(s) for revision of proposal.
 In order to avoid delay in publishing, this is the responsibility of the author(s) to submit the revised version of book proposal within the stipulated time.

 International Standard Book Number (ISBN)